darraghogorman37/Milestone-Project-1/README.md

 Where X and Y numbers do not precede the git commit message these are changes to the project files not specific to any one webpage, for example, the commit message "Updated Features section in README.md".

+## Code Validation

+All html code was run through the W3C Markup Validator (https://validator.w3.org/) and all CSS code was run through the W3C CSS Validator (https://jigsaw.w3.org/css-validator/).
+The CSS code was returned with no errors or warnings.
+There were a number of warnings associated with the HTML code where heading elements were not placed before section elements.
+Upon review it was not deemed appropriate to include these.
+There were no errors associated with the HTML code.

 ## Testing

 1. Test Deployment